 Food, Accommodation and their cost during Annapurna Base Camp Trek

-Most of the foods that you get in the higher altitude are especially plant-based like, Dal Bhat (Rice and Lentils), Potatoes, Roti (flatbread), and cooked vegetables according to the season.
-In general, Ginger and Garlic are found in most of the food which is known to help with acclimatization.
+Most of the foods that you get at a higher altitude are especially plant-based like, Dal Bhat (Rice and Lentils), Potatoes, Roti (flatbread), and cooked vegetables according to the season.
+In general, Ginger and Garlic are found in most food which is known to help with acclimatization.
 It is better to avoid meat products and heavy food while trekking.